-The word ‘sensitive‘ appearing on a cosmetic or household cleaning product does not necessarily guarantee it is safe for MI / MCI allergy – or for that matter any allergy.
+The word ‘sensitive‘ appearing on a cosmetic or household cleaning product does not necessarily guarantee it is safe for MI / MCI allergy — or for any allergy.

 The same can be said for the words ‘natural‘, ‘organic‘, ‘skin kind‘ or ‘gentle‘.

 ‘Hypoallergenic‘ means ‘little chance of causing allergy’.
 At least in the EU, it should mean that fragrance allergens are absent from the product, but again, there’s no real guarantee — and it’d be unwise to assume a hypoallergenic product to be MI-free.